yeslogic/prince-docs/docs/prince-output.md

     }
 ```

+The default color of the annotation depends on the annotation type:
+-   icons and highlights are yellow,
+-   underlines and squiggly underlines are green, and
+-   strike-outs are red.

-The color of the annotation is yellow by default, i.e. `rgb(255,255,0)` - but it can be configured with the property [`-prince-pdf-annotation-color`](css-props.md#prop-prince-pdf-annotation-color).
+It can however be configured with the property [`-prince-pdf-annotation-color`](css-props.md#prop-prince-pdf-annotation-color).

 The author of the annotation can be specified through the [`-prince-pdf-annotation-author`](css-props.md#prop-prince-pdf-annotation-author) property.
 Prince also offers the possibility of specifying the annotation creation, and modification dates, with the properties [`-prince-pdf-annotation-createdate`](css-props.md#prop-prince-pdf-annotation-createdate) and [`-prince-pdf-annotation-modifydate`](css-props.md#prop-prince-pdf-annotation-modifydate).